ivaquero/typst-qooklet/README.md

 [key-you-like]
     title = "Your Booklet Name"
     author = "Your Name"
-    footer-cap = "Some Info You Want to Show" header-cap = "Some Info You Want to Show" lang = "en" # or "zh"
+    footer = "Some Info You Want to Show" header = "Some Info You Want to Show" lang = "en" # or "zh"
 ```